Saracens F.C.: 2009–10

 The arrival of Brendan Venter to the head coach role sparked major controversy.
 Shortly after arrival he triggered the culling of 18 players within 48 hours, known among fans as "the night of the long knives", this would then be followed up by the arrival of a number of South Africans to the squad.
 This caused the club to be strongly criticised as they were seen to be swaying away from being an English club.
 Some even began calling the club "Saffracens", due to their strong South African links (Saffa being slang for South African).

 This didn't stop Saracens going on a 10-match unbeaten run at the start of the domestic season which saw wins over London Irish (at Twickenham in the London Double Header), Northampton (at Wembley), London Wasps and Bath.

 On 16 November a Derick Hougaard drop goal saw a one-point win over South Africa at Wembley.
 Viewed by some as a notable example of the South Africa excessive presence (Saracens fielded 9 South Africans), Saracens managed to overturn a 6–18 half time deficit to win 24–23.
 Generating greater publicity than the actual game was Stuart Tinner managing to win £250,000 by kicking a ball to directly hit the crossbar of the posts.

 27 December saw Saracens lose away to London Irish, which was their first defeat of the domestic league competition, having had one draw and two losses in all competitions before this date.
-What followed was five defeats in the next six games; Leicester, Wasps, Bath and Leeds Carnegie all defeated Saracens, accompanied with being knocked out of the Amlin Challenge Cup despite losing only one match.
+What followed were five defeats in the next six games; Leicester, Wasps, Bath and Leeds Carnegie all defeated Saracens, accompanied by being knocked out of the Amlin Challenge Cup despite losing only one match.